WSU-kduncan/3120-cicd-NolimitDougie/README-CI.md

 - CI Project Overview

-  - The purpose of this part is to work with building images from stratch and leaninng how to create images from a docker file.
+The purpose of this part is to work with building images from stratch and leaninng how to create images from a docker file.
+Docker images are a template configured with source codes, libraries, external dependencies, tools, and other miscellaneous files that is needed for the container.
 Containers are isolated processes that excutes code from the docker image

 - Run Project Locally
   - how to install docker + dependencies (WSL2, for example)